FeatureBaseDB/featurebase/transaction.md

 When an exclusive transaction is created, it does not necessarily start out in the `active` state.
-It immediately blocks the starting of new non-exclusive transactions, but does not transiction to an `active` state until existing transactions complete.
+It immediately blocks the starting of new non-exclusive transactions, but does not transition to an `active` state until existing transactions complete.
 During this time, a GET to it should return:

 	```